-- The three alternate destination urgent care projects enrolled 48 persons from September 2015 through November 2017. - One of the alternate destination urgent care projects closed in May 2017 and the other two projects closed in November 2017.
+- The three Alternate Destination Urgent Care projects enrolled 48 persons from September 2015 through November 2017. - One of the Alternate Destination Urgent Care projects closed in May 2017, and the other two projects closed in November 2017. - Enrollment in the Alternate Destination Urgent Care projects was substantially lower than anticipated because fewer 911 calls than expected met the strict inclusion criteria and many calls for eligible patients occurred at times of the day during which urgent care centers were closed.
+In addition, clinicians at urgent care centers were reluctant to treat some conditions, such as a dislocated shoulder, that could be treated safety and effectively in that setting.

-- Enrollment in the alternate destination urgent care projects was substantially lower than anticipated because fewer 911 calls than expected met the strict inclusion criteria and many calls for eligible patients occurred at times of the day during which urgent care centers are closed.
-In addition, clinicians at urgent care centers were reluctant to treat some conditions, such as a dislocated shoulder, that could be treated safety and effectively in that setting. - Most patients enrolled had a laceration or an isolated closed extremity injury. - Since the alternate destination urgent care projects began enrolling patients, two patients (4%) were transferred from an urgent care center to an ED within six hours of arrival at the urgent care center.
+- Most patients enrolled had a laceration or an isolated closed extremity injury. - During the time period in which the Alternate Destination Urgent Care projects enrolled patients, two patients (4%) were transferred from an urgent care center to an ED within six hours of arrival at the urgent care center.
 Nine patients (19%) were transported to an urgent care center and then rerouted to an ED because clinicians at the urgent care center declined to treat the patient.

-- The alternate destination sobering center project enrolled 730 persons from February 2017 through March 2018.
-Ninety-four patients (13%) were repeat visitors to the sobering center. - 97.6% of patients enrolled in the alternate destination sobering project were treated safely and effectively at the sobering center.
-Only 17 patients (2.3%) were transferred to an ED within six hours of admission to the sobering center and only one (0.1%) was rerouted from the sobering center to an ED because registered nurses at the sobering center declined to accept the patient.
-None of these patients were admitted to a hospital for inpatient medical care. - In addition, community paramedics participating in the project provide feedback to paramedics on 911 crews on how to screen acutely intoxicated persons to determine if they are candidates for transfer to the sobering center.
-They are also collaborating with homeless outreach workers to encourage people who use the sobering center frequently to seek treatment for chronic alcoholism, housing, and other services. - During its first 14 months of operation, the project avoided potential costs of \$248,087 by replacing ED visits with visits to the sobering center.
-The majority of potential savings accrued to Medi-Cal because the majority of patients enrolled in the project are Medi-Cal beneficiaries.
+- San Francisco's Alternate Destination Sobering Center project enrolled 1,627 persons from February 2017 through March 2019.
+Two hundred and thirty-three patients (14%) were treated at the sobering center more than once. - 97.9% of patients enrolled in the Alternate Destination Sobering Center project were treated safely and effectively at the sobering center.
+Only 34 patients (2%) were transferred to an ED within six hours of admission to the sobering center, and only two (0.1%) were rerouted from the sobering center to an ED because registered nurses at the sobering center declined to accept them.
+Only two patients were admitted to a hospital for inpatient medical care. - Community paramedics participating in the project provide feedback to paramedics on 911 crews on how to screen acutely intoxicated persons to determine if they are candidates for transfer to the sobering center.
+They are also collaborating with homeless outreach workers to encourage people who use the sobering center frequently to seek treatment for chronic alcoholism, housing, and other services. - San Francisco's Alternate Destination Sobering Center project avoided potential costs of \$551,257 by replacing ED visits with sobering center services.
+The majority of potential savings accrued to Medi-Cal because the majority of patients enrolled in the project are Medi-Cal beneficiaries. - The Santa Clara County EMS Agency and the Gilroy Fire Department launched a new Alternate Destination - Sobering Center project in June 2018, but the project had not enrolled any patients as of March 2019. - The City of Los Angeles launched an Alternate Destination Mental Health project in late June 2019 and will be included in subsequent updates to this report.

 The community paramedicine pilot projects have demonstrated that specially trained paramedics can provide services beyond their traditional and current statutory scope of practice in California.
 No adverse outcome is attributable to any of these pilot projects.
 The projects are enhancing patients' well-being by improving the coordination of medical, behavioral health, and social services, and reducing ambulance transports, ED visits, and hospital readmissions.
-The majority of potential savings associated with these pilot projects accrued to Medicare and hospitals serving Medicare patients because Medicare beneficiaries accounted for the largest share of persons enrolled in the pilot projects.
-Potential savings also accrued to the Medi-Cal program and providers that serve Medi-Cal beneficiaries.
+The majority of potential savings associated with these pilot projects accrued to Medicare and Medi-Cal and hospitals that care for Medicare and Medi-Cal beneficiaries because Medicare and Medi-Cal beneficiaries accounted for the largest share of persons enrolled in the pilot projects.